stillasmallvoice/epistles/README.md

 The true movement toward a more just and noble world will come in the fervent whispers among the proletariat.

-In the still, small voices which have guided us out of the grasp of now fallen empires.
+In the still, small voices which have guided us out of the grasp of countless now fallen empires.

 We bring their demise by eating away at the load-bearing lies they have fed to us.
 <br>Termites infesting their sense of self.</br>